What is MCP & Why Should I Care?

 # Create a .env file in your project root FIGMA_PERSONAL_ACCESS_TOKEN=figd_xYz123AbCdEfGhIjKlMnOp

 .env file, immediately add it to your .gitignore: echo ".env" >> .gitignore.
 Also add .env.local, .env.*.local, and any other variants.
-A leaked Figma token gives full read access to your design files.Here's where things get exciting.
-The Figma MCP server is available as an npm package.
-You can set it up in two ways:
+A leaked Figma token gives full read access to your design files.How do I install and configure the Figma MCP Server?

 Option A: Quick Setup (npx — no installation needed)